 - 1.10 The agency shall have Use-of-Force written directives that address the following: - a.
 Personnel will only use reasonable force to accomplish lawful objectives and, when possible, apply de-escalation techniques. - b.
-Prohibiting the use of choke holds or the use of any technique restricting the intake of oxygen for the purpose of gaining control of a subject, except in those situations where the use of deadly force is allowed by law. - c.
-When it is objectively reasonable that a subject is in law enforcement's full control, any use of force must terminate.
+Prohibiting the use of choke holds or the use of any technique restricting the intake of oxygen for the purpose of gaining control of a subject, except in those situations where the use of deadly force is allowed by law.
+(Also see standard 1.11). - When it is objectively reasonable that a subject is in law enforcement's full control, any use of force must terminate.